Foodlink Career Fellowship

-Throughout the program, Fellows will spend time helping Foodlink prepare healthy meals for Rochester children, and work in the Community Kitchen’s Value-Added Processing Center, where Foodlink continues to expand its apple-slicing operations.
+Throughout the program, Fellows will spend time helping Foodlink prepare healthy meals for Rochester children, and work in the Community Kitchen’s processing center, where Foodlink continues to expand its apple-slicing operations.
 Classroom time will be spent learning culinary skills via Rouxbe, a world-renowned online culinary training program, and working on essential soft skills development.
 Fellows spend the final months of the program with a regional employer at an externship that matches their area of focus.

-When Foodlink relocated and expanded its commercial kitchen in 2016, we sought to maximize this significant investment and uphold our responsibility to address the root causes of hunger in our communities.
+When Foodlink relocated and expanded its commercial kitchen in 2016, it was always a goal to maximize this significant investment and uphold our responsibility to address the root causes of hunger in our communities.
 It became clear that workforce development — or career empowerment — would be a key pillar that guided the success of this new facility.

-In partnership with Wegmans Food Markets, we spent more than two years crafting a curriculum with input from dozens of local and national partners and stakeholders, we realized our goals needed to be lofty.
-The culinary training program we were designing needed to prepare participants for middle-skills careers, not minimum wage jobs.
+In partnership with Wegmans Food Markets, we spent more than two years crafting a curriculum with input from dozens of local and national partners and stakeholders.
+We realized our goals needed to be lofty.
+The culinary training program we were designing needed to prepare participants for middle-skills careers with upward mobility, not minimum wage jobs.
 And as many employers in the area will attest, middle-skills jobs exist in the food industry, however there often isn’t a trained workforce to meet employers’ needs.

 Although Foodlink has decades of experience with workforce development through the Monroe County Work Experience Program and the City of Rochester Summer of Opportunity Program, this is our most ambitious program to date.
-On July 9, 2018, we welcomed in our inaugural class — the first of many for the Foodlink Career Fellowship.
+In July of 2018, we welcomed in our inaugural class — the first of many for the Foodlink Career Fellowship.

 Foodlink could not have built this program without input, support and guidance from regional employers, the community partners who nominated the members of our inaugural class, and, of course, the bold funders who took a chance on this initiative.

 Employers such as Wegmans Food Markets, Palmer Food Service, LiDestri Foods, Barilla, Monroe Community College, and the University of Rochester all helped shape the curriculum to address the workforce needs of the Finger Lakes region.
-We also leaned on community partners to nominate prospective Fellows, and provide support as they progress through the program.
+We also leaned on the national expertise of our friends at Catalyst Kitchens, and community partners to nominate prospective Fellows, and provide support as they progress through the program.